ChristopherOka/Recursive-Functions/README.md

 # Recursive-Functions
-A variety of recursive functions that perform number manipulation tasks
+A variety of recursive functions that perform number and string manipulation tasks

 ## backwards Function: